 This course offers the student an opportunity to master the French III materials at an accelerated pace.
 Emphasis is placed on the four major skills of language learning: listening, speaking, reading and writing and the grammar and vocabulary necessary to acquire this skills.
 In addition, the student will complete independent work including supplementary readings, compositions and vocabulary expansion.
 Spontaneous conversational activities are an integral part of this course.
 This course focuses on increased verbal communication.
 Final assessment is a locally-developed, state-credit exam plus project.
 Completed summer assignment is due on the first day of school.
-Students can earn a Regents Diploma credit for this course.
+Students can earn a Regents Diploma with Advanced Designation by successfully completing the final exam in French III.
+Students will receive weighted credit for this course.